harshana95/neural/README.md

 # neural
 My implementation of a neural network using python from scratch.
+This is not the most efficient code since the nodes are created as python objects.
+This NN is used for my experimentations :P ;)